Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 ![ctat3-sim-plot](Day2/2-21.png)

-Frome the above plot, we can see the effect of varying the current through the BJT on the temperature coefficient of CTAT voltage.
-As the current dereases, the slope increases negatively.
+From the above plot, we can see the effect of varying the current through the BJT on the temperature coefficient of CTAT voltage.
+As the current decreases, the slope increases negatively.

 ### BGR using Ideal Op-Amp (VCVS)

 ![bgr-vcvs-schem](Day2/2-22.png)

 Above, we have used an ideal operational amplifier (VCVS) to design a BGR circuit.
-We have used the MOS dimensions for tranisitors MP<sub>1</sub>, MP<sub>2</sub> and MP<sub>3</sub> to allow the same current through all branches.
+We have used the MOS dimensions for transistors MP<sub>1</sub>, MP<sub>2</sub> and MP<sub>3</sub> to allow the same current through all branches.
 In order to make the CTAT and PTAT voltages equal, the gains must be set accordingly.
 We do this by adjusting the values of R<sub>2</sub> and R<sub>1</sub>.
 Here, we have picked an &aplha; value of approximately 9.
 We can now write the spice netlist for this as follows.

 ![bgr-net1](Day2/2-23.png)
 ![bgr-net2](Day2/2-24.png)